Zachary Quinto: Personal life

 Quinto publicly came out as gay in October 2011.
 He explained that, after the suicide of bisexual teenager Jamey Rodemeyer, he felt that "living a gay life without publicly acknowledging it is simply not enough to make any significant contribution to the immense work that lies ahead on the road to complete equality."
 Prior to his coming out, Quinto had long been an active supporter of gay rights and organizations, including The Trevor Project.
 In 2009, he appeared in the one-night production Standing on Ceremony: The Gay Marriage Plays, a benefit stage reading in response to the passing of Proposition 8, as well as in the play The Laramie Project: 10 Years Later, about the 1998 murder of Matthew Shepard.
 In 2010, Quinto contributed a video to the It Gets Better Project, an Internet-based campaign that aims to prevent suicide among LGBTQAI+ youth.
 In 2012, Quinto campaigned on behalf of Barack Obama, including appearing in the video Obama Pride: LGBT Americans For Obama.

 From 2010 to 2013, Quinto was in a relationship with actor Jonathan Groff.
 Quinto began dating model and musician Miles McMillan in the summer of 2013.
-In early 2015, the couple moved into a NoHo, Manhattan apartment they purchased together.
-In November 2015, Vogue magazine called them "a power couple whose domain extends across the film, fashion, and art scene."
+In early 2015, the couple moved into a NoHo apartment they purchased together.
+In November 2015, Vogue called them "a power couple whose domain extends across the film, fashion, and art scene."
 The two ended their relationship in early 2019.

-In 2017, Quinto criticized the timing of actor Kevin Spacey's decision to come out as part of his response to allegations of sexual advances towards then-14-year-old actor Anthony Rapp.
+In 2017, Quinto criticized the timing of actor Kevin Spacey's decision to coming out as part of his response to allegations of sexual advances towards then-14-year-old actor Anthony Rapp.
 He called the manner of Spacey's announcement "deeply sad and troubling", feeling he had not stood up "as a point of pride—in the light of all his many awards and accomplishments—thus inspiring tens of thousands of struggling LGBTQ kids around the world", but instead as "a calculated manipulation to deflect attention from the very serious accusation that he attempted to molest one".